-- Currency - As in most European countries the official currency in Austria is the Euro.
-The average amount of money that you need to pay for the accommodation in Vienna is 60-70€ per day.
+As in most European countries, the official currency in Austria is the Euro.
+The average amount of money that you need to pay for accommodation in Vienna is 60-70€ per day.
 Credit cards are acceptable and ATMs are available almost in all major cities.

-- Weather - Continental climate in Austria is characterized by cold winters with the temperature below -20°C and very hot summers with the temperature up to 35°C. For tourists who want to enjoy the skiing on the snowy mountains of Austria, the period from January to March is ideal.
+Continental climate in Austria is characterized by cold winters with the temperature below -20°C and very hot summers with the temperature up to 35°C. For tourists who want to enjoy skiing in the snowy mountains of Austria, the period from January to March is ideal.
 However, for those tourists interested in sightseeing Vienna, the best period to come is from April to June and September to October.

-- Airports - The tourists can travel to Austria via some of the busiest airports in Vienna, Salzburg and Innsbruck.
+The tourists can travel to Austria via some of the busiest airports in Vienna, Salzburg, and Innsbruck.
 The Vienna International Airport is only 19 km from the city center and has international flights.
 Restaurants, ATMs, supermarkets, and a post office are only some of the facilities that are at the airport.
 However, the Bratislava airport is only 60 km away from Vienna, and it is a great alternative to flying to Austria and avoiding the crowded flights.

 Travel insurance which covers theft and medical problems is highly recommended for the tourists that are coming to Austria.